praveen69sk/My_Notes/React_JS.md

 7. useActionState()
 8. useId()
 9. useReducer()
+    * --> When we have a big form with multiple fields, Then it's beter to go with useReducer() hook Instead of useState() hook.

 > Controlled Components:
   Controlling the input elements with the help of state variables that is called Controlled components.